agnoam/mini-node-ts/README.md

 `import serviceAccount from "./<firebase-generated-file>.json";`

 ## Support
-Heroku dyno support
+Heroku dyno support:

-You also can use Heroku's `mLab MongoDB` add-on for easy setup for the production server
+~~You also can use Heroku's `mLab MongoDB` add-on for easy setup for the production server~~

+Heroku's MongoDB add-on **will not be supported since 11/2020**, For this Initialize the MongoDB manually (details in the section above)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/agnoam/mini-node-ts)